Wild Atlantic Way Cork

 irelandonabudget.comThis post and page contain affiliate links and I may earn compensation when you click on the links at no additional cost to you.

 Yes, it definitely is.
-But you will need to plan beforehand to see Ireland's tourist attractions without the hassle of renting a car to get you from place to place.
+But you will need to plan beforehand to see Ireland's tourist attractions as opposed to renting a car to get you from place to place.

 Advantages of Getting Around Ireland Without a Car